realworldocaml/book/book/garbage-collector/README.md

 - A link to the next heap chunk in the list

+- A pointer to the start and end of the range of blocks that may contain unmarked fields and need to be redarkened.
+Only used after mark stack overflow.

 Each chunk's data area starts on a page boundary, and its size is a multiple of the page size (4 KB).
 It contains a contiguous sequence of heap blocks that can be as small as one or two 4 KB pages, but are usually allocated in 1